randlab/ArchPy/README.md

  - 03_Article_example : a synthetical example shown in ArchPy article
  - 04_hierarchies : an exemple with many hierarchical units to test ArchPy capabilities
  - 05_mps_surfaces : an example how to use MPS to simulate the units surfaces
+ - 06_cross_validation : a notebook that present how to perform a cross-validation directly with ArchPy
+ - 07_geological_map : this notebook presents how to integrate and use a geological in an ArchPy model
+ - 08_inference : little guide how to use archpy inference tools to estimate surface parameters (no facies parameters for now)

  ## Paper
  A paper was published on the ArchPy concept and its different capabilities.